 It is common knowledge that all life needs water.
-Same goes for our compost as the decomposition process needs water in order for the green and brown materials to be broken down.
-With the right amount of water, microorganisms will be able to function well and turn your compost to a plant-friendly fertilizer.
+The same goes for our compost as the decomposition process needs water in order for the green and brown materials to be broken down.
+With the right amount of water, microorganisms will be able to function well and turn your compost into a plant-friendly fertilizer.

 The desired moisture level must be a “wrung-out sponge.”
 If the compost is too dry, add water accordingly.
 If it is too wet, then you must add more dry materials as needed.
 Healthy plants heavily rely on the moisture of the soil so it is important to know if the level of moisture is enough.

 Step 6: “Stir” Your Compost

-Turning your compost with the use of a garden rake or shovel will help speed up the breaking down process of your food and household waste.
+Turning your compost with the use of a garden rake or shovel will help speed up the breaking down the process of your food and household waste.